The surprising truth about the two most famous cannabis compounds.

 THC stands for Tetrahydrocannabinol.
 It too is a cannabinoid found in the cannabis plant and the one for which it is most famous.
 In high enough concentrations, THC produces mild to moderate psychoactive effects in the human brain and can cause feelings of euphoria.
 The marijuana strain of the cannabis plant is purposely cultivated to produce high amounts of THC, far more than the strains of the plant that produce hemp and CBD oil.
 When a product contains a high amount of the cannabinoid THC, it becomes a controlled substance subject to state laws.

 The purpose of cultivating the marijuana strain of the cannabis plant is very different from the hemp versions of the plant.
-These plants are engineered by growers to the product as much THC as possible, to supply a thriving medical and recreational marijuana marketplace.
+These plants are engineered by growers to produce as much THC as possible, to supply a thriving medical and recreational marijuana marketplace.
 Products made from the high-THC strains of cannabis are sold in state-regulated dispensaries and monitored by government agencies.

 The most important distinction to make between THC and CBD is the purpose of using them.
 THC is purposely used for its psychoactive effects, often recreationally, and its legality varies from state to state.
 On the other hand, CBD oil is a wellness supplement that has no psychoactive effects.
 It’s used for nutritional and therapeutic purposes and is completely legal to buy and use in the U.S.